Is Anesthesia Necessary for Wisdom Teeth Removal?

 Sedation vs Local vs General Anesthesia for Wisdom Teeth Removal

 It can be intimidating to be faced with the choice of local anesthesia vs general anesthesia before undergoing a procedure.
 It is important to consult with your dentist about their recommendations on a case-by-case basis.
 Further, if you have had a negative reaction to either type of anesthesia in the past it is incredibly important to discuss that with your dentist prior to the appointment so that they can prepare accordingly.
 When considering sedation vs general anesthesia the same factors apply.
 If you have a history of responding badly to procedures while semi-conscious under wisdom teeth sedation, it could be right to choose general anesthesia.
 But if you’re worried about an allergic response or a bad reaction later to anesthesia, general anesthesia could be the best option.

 Is Anesthesia Safe?

-For more questions about wisdom teeth removal services, give the friendly and knowledgeable staff at Markham 7 Dental a call today.
+For more questions about anesthesia for tooth extraction and wisdom teeth removal services, give the friendly and knowledgeable staff at Markham 7 Dental a call today.